eagopez1/eagopez1/readme.md

 # 💫 About Me:
 Hello!
 My name is Ethan.
 I love music and programming!
-Currently testing the limits of machine learning and web development.
+Currently testing the limits of machine learning and web development.<br>
 Winner of the [HackTX Hackathon](https://devpost.com/software/ares-accessible-tetris)
 # Current Projects
 Blockify<br>